rdcolema/nc-fish-classification/README.md

 ### sliding_window.ipynb
 Uses a sliding window to feed subsets of image into CNN for classification

+### image_ops.ipynb
+Transformations that could be useful for preprocessing / image segmentation.

 ### submission_blender.ipynb
 Combines submission files into simple ensemble